Header Image 1

 Curriculum Overview

 At La Fontaine Academy, we want our children to build memories, thrive in life, and change the world.
-The following design principles help us to create and deliver a curriculum that provides the world-class education our children deserve, enabling them to go on to be the world leaders of tomorrow.

 At La Fontaine Academy, our pedagogical approach is based on the notion that all new information goes into the ‘working memory’ and that, once the new information has been introduced, we need to move it into the ‘long-term memory’.